inidaname/africandevs/README.md

 # african Developers
-A curated list of African developers around the globe,
+A curated list of African developers.

+## Note:
+*Information added to this repo shall be used for public display.*

 ## How to add a dev
 Let start